BioBoost/object-oriented-programming-using-java/07_strings/readme.md

 * **Primitive data types**: char, byte, short, int, long, double, float and boolean.
 * **Non-primitive data types**: String, ArrayList, Complex, Random, ...

-Primitive data types are simple and integrated in the language (they are most of the time keywords in the language itself).
-Non-primitive data types are actually classes.
+**Primitive data types are simple and integrated in the language** (they are most of the time keywords in the language itself). **Non-primitive data types are actually classes**.
 This means that when we use the String data type we are actually using objects of the class String.
 The cool thing about non-primitive data types is that we can create our own as we shall see later in this course.

 All you need to know at the moment about a class is the following:

 * A class is like a blueprint that is used to create objects from that class.
-* The name of a class, in this case `String`, **acts just as a data type**.
+* The **name** of a class, in this case `String`, **acts just as a data type**.
 This means that we can create variables of type `String`.
 Actually the variable points to **an object of that class**.
 * A class internally **contains data**, in the case of a `String` this is a sequence of characters.
-* A class **has methods**, which are like actions that can be requested from the objects create from the class.
+* A class **has methods**, which are like actions that can be requested from the objects created from the class.

 ## Creating Strings using Literals